vnctkevin/vnctkevin/README.md

 Software Engineer & UI/UX Design
 -----------------

-I'm a Software Engineer specializing in crafting exceptional digital experiences and solutions through innovative front-end development and user-centric product design.
+I synthesize my ideas into codes and visuals.
+I'm a Software Engineer passionate about crafting exceptional digital experiences and solutions through innovative front-end development and user-centric product design.
+With over 5 years of combined experience, I've contributed to and collaborated with a diverse range of teams—from student community initiatives to international startups—to help bringing ideas and solutions to life.

 * 🌍  I'm based in Jakarta, Indonesia
 * 🖥️  See my portfolio at [JVK](http://vnctkevin.com)